pulumi/workshops/archive/aws-intro/csharp/lab-01/04-updating-your-infrastructure.md

 ## Step 1 &mdash; Add an Object to Your Bucket

-Create a directory `site/` and add a new `index.html` file with the following contents:
+Create a directory `site/` where the current project is located and add a new `index.html` file with the following contents:

 ```html
 <html>